lonebono/lonebono/README.md

 - 🤝 interested in **philosophy, music, medical technology, and business**

-- ⚡fun fact - if not a cs degree **nuclear engineering, medicine, or law degree instead**
+- ⚡fun fact - if not a cs degree then **nuclear engineering, medicine, or law degree instead**

 <h3 align="left">Connect with me:</h3>
 <p align="left">